2haloes/Weather-Display-Dotnet-Core/README.md

 * Python 3, Winforms had issues crashing but I didn't (and admittedly still don't) know a lot about using Python
 * AvaloniaUI, this version, adds a settings menu and allows for scaling the window up (not done before), being cross platform in a language I know better is a big help in allowing me to maintain and keep the program working if anything breaks

-As I have gotten so used to using my own weather display, I have kept it up to date with the best cross platform devlopments I can find
+As I have gotten so used to using my own weather display, I have kept it up to date with the best cross platform developments I can find

 # Credits